 3. Mask off the glue pad with the painter's tape.
 You do not want the painter's tape to extend too far past the bottom of the glue pad.
 The glue pad should stay free of paint so that there is a paint free metal surface to glue your fused glass to.

-4. Following the manufacture's instructions paint one side of your garden stake and then let dry completely before flipping and painting the opposite side.
+4. Following the manufacturer's instructions paint one side of your garden stake and then let dry completely before flipping and painting the opposite side.
 After both sides have been painted and dry completely remove the painter's tape from the glue pad.
 Your painted garden stake is now ready to use!